Are you ready to go back to a place where everybody knows your name? Then let's revisit the stars of "Cheers" to see what they are up to today.

 After being left at the altar by Diane, Frasier found love in fellow psychologist Dr. Lillith Sternin, played by Bebe Neuwirth.

-Neuwirth most recently appeared in several episodes each of the TV series "Blue Bloods" and "The Good Wife," and also had a guest-role alongside her former "Cheers" co-star Ted Danson on the HBO series "Bored to Death."
+Neuwirth now is a regular on the new CBS drama "Madam Secretary."
+She also has recently appeared in several episodes each of the TV series "Blue Bloods" and "The Good Wife," and had a guest-role alongside her former "Cheers" co-star Ted Danson on the HBO series "Bored to Death."
 Like her ex-TV husband, Kelsey Grammer, she also appeared in the big-screen remake of "Fame."
 Neuwirth has worked constantly in film, television and on the stage since "Cheers," and won her second Tony Award -- for playing Velma Kelley in the Broadway revival production of the musical "Chicago" -- 1997.
 In 2010, she returned to Broadway to create the role of Morticia Addams in the original production of "The Addams Family" opposite Nathan Lane.

 For the first three seasons, Nicholas Colasanto played Ernie "Coach" Pantusso.
 Colasanto died of a heart ailment on Feb.
 12, 1985, at the age of 61.